mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 We use secure private keys when accessing Balsamiq Cloud servers via SSH, and protect our AWS console passwords locally with 1Password and LastPass.

-We log application data (username and email, subdomain and project name).
+We log application data (username, email and project name).
 We rotate logs with 14-days conservation.
 We stream logs from our servers to [Logmatic.io](https://logmatic.io) using SSL.
 Here's their [privacy policy](https://logmatic.io/legal-mentions/).

 As mentioned [above](#who-can-see-my-credit-card-number), we rely on Stripe for payment processing.